-We do this by connecting clients and psychologists using a matching algorithm that predicts how well they’ll work together.
+We do this by connecting clients and therapists using a matching algorithm that predicts how well they’ll work together.

-We know from a large body of research that a good therapeutic alliance, that is a good working relationship, can have a significant impact on the success of treatment.
-But we also know that the drop-out rate for treatment is between 17-50%.
+We know from a large body of research (see a study of studies here) that a good therapeutic alliance, that is, a good working relationship between the client and therapist can have a significant impact on the success of treatment.

-A strong therapeutic alliance can help the psychologist as much as the client.
+Conversely, a strong therapeutic alliance can help the therapist as much as the client.

 A 2020 study by the Australian Psychological Society of close to 300 psychologists, found close to 80% of participants could be classed as suffering from “high burnout” and close to 60% suffering from “high disengagement”.
 The study concludes there is a growing need for burnout reduction interventions.

 By controlling for a strong therapeutic alliance, we want to make treatment easier for both the client and therapist.
 This in turn can reduce burnout and increase access and availability to better suited therapy.